BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-final/solvency-II-files/final_solvency II - level 2.pdf.md

 **Data with regard to insurance and reinsurance undertakings supervised under Directive 2009/138/EC**

-(1) The number of insurance and reinsurance undertakings, the number of branches as referred to in Article 13(11) of Directive 2009/138/EC and the number of branches as referred to in Article 162(3) of Directive 2009/138/EC established in the Member State of the supervisory authority;
+(1) The number of insurance and reinsurance undertakings, the number of branches as referred to in Article 13(11) of Directive 2009/138/EC and the number of branches as referred to in Article 162(3) of Directive/EC established in the Member State of the supervisory authority;

 (2) The number of branches of insurance and reinsurance undertakings established in the Member State of the supervisory authority carrying out relevant business in one or more other Member States;